maoberlehner/vue-lazy-hydration/README.md

 ### Caveats

-1. Properties passed to a wrapped component are rendered as an HTML attribute on the root element.
-   E.g. `<ArticleContent :content="article.content"/>` would render to `<div class="ArticleContent" content="Lorem ipsum dolor ...">Lorem ipsum dolor ...</div>` as long as you don't provide `content` as an ignored property the way you can see in the example above.
-2. When using `hydrateWhenVisible` and `hydrateOnInteraction` all instances of a certain component are immediately hydrated as soon as one of the instances becomes visible or is interacted with.
+1. When using `hydrateWhenVisible` and `hydrateOnInteraction` all instances of a certain component are immediately hydrated as soon as one of the instances becomes visible or is interacted with.

 ## Benchmarks